-To help you make an informed decision about accepting an offer of a place on a training programme, training providers are required to make information available to you under consumer protection legislation.
+To help you make an informed decision about accepting an offer of a place on a postgraduate course, providers are required to make information available to you under consumer protection legislation.
 You can find out more about this on the Competition and Markets Authority website.
 Amongst other things, this should include information about:

-- the training programme, including the title, duration, core modules, and an indication of any likely optional modules, the award to be received on completion, whether the training programme is accredited (e.g. by a Professional, Statutory and Regulatory Body) and, if different from the training provider, which organisation accredits the training programme
+- the course, including the title, duration, core modules, and an indication of any likely optional modules.
+It should also include the award to be received on completion of the course, whether the course is accredited (e.g. by a professional, statutory and regulatory body) and, if different from the provider, which organisation accredits the course

-- costs, including tuition fees and other relevant costs such as for field trips or specialist equipment required for the training programme
+- costs, including tuition fees and other relevant costs, such as for field trips or specialist equipment required for the course

-- how to make payments to the training provider
+- how to make payments to the provider

 - their complaints handling process